 • Portability and Size:

-🗸When on the move, you should target small and lightweight kits that may not add much bulk to what you are carrying.
+🗸When moving, you should target small and lightweight kits that may not add much bulk to your carrying.

 🗸A car kit or one for travel may not contain many items as they are bulky, but stationery kits like those for use in workplaces or homes will contain many more and larger items.